-The Company's portfolio investments are comprised primarily of equity holdings as at September 30, 2018, and solely of equity holdings as at December 31, 2017 and January 1, 2017.
+The Company's portfolio investments are comprised of equity holdings as at December 31, 2018, December 31, 2017 and January 1, 2017.

-Under Investment Entity Reporting, the Company was not required to classify its portfolio investments and has reported them as current assets as at December 31, 2017 and January 1, 2017.
-As at September 30, 2018, all of the Company's portfolio investments that trade on a publicly listed exchange are classified as current assets.
+Under Investment Entity Reporting, the Company was not required to classify its portfolio investments and reported them as current assets as at December 31, 2017 and January 1, 2017.
+As at December 31, 2018, all of the Company's portfolio investments that trade on a publicly listed exchange are classified as current assets.